Music Art Spirit

 Homilies and various talks:

-Love shines through Douglas through his writing, art, music and his life.
-Douglas earned both Bachelor and Master of Music degrees from The Peabody Conservatory of Music of the Johns Hopkins University, Baltimore and a Master of Divinity degree from the Atlantic School of Theology, Halifax, Nova Scotia.
+Douglas Beck, musician, artist, retreat leader, spiritual director, and Episcopal priest earned a Bachelor's and Master of Music degrees from the Peabody Conservatory of Music of the Johns Hopkins University, Baltimore, and a Master of Divinity degree from the Atlantic School of Theology, Halifax.
+Originally from Pennsylvania, Douglas has been at home in Maine since 2011 after living in Washington DC for many years.

 Douglas is a priest, oblate, musician, writer and artist.
 This site is a collection of written reflections, visual images and musical sounds to glorify God and inspire lives.